MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/01-introduction.md

 - **Accelerate decision-making**.
 Copilot quickly transforms complex business data into actionable insights, allowing leaders to focus on strategy rather than manual analysis.
 Whether summarizing quarterly performance, forecasting budgets, or identifying emerging risks, Copilot delivers the clarity executives need to act with confidence.

 - **Streamline communication**.
 In Microsoft Teams, Copilot synthesizes emails, meetings, and chats, providing executives with concise summaries of key discussions, decisions, and action items.
-This ability ensures leaders stay informed and can drive alignment across teams without being distracted from information overload.
+This ability ensures leaders stay informed and can drive alignment across teams without being distracted by information overload.

 - **Automate routine work**.
 By automating tasks such as report generation, project planning, and stakeholder updates, Copilot frees up executive time for high-value activities—like steering critical initiatives and fostering innovation.